 - Rollover rules and tax implications

-- Investment flexibility and portfolio strategy
+- Investment flexibility and overall portfolio strategy

 - Plan fees and long-term costs